• Skip to primary navigation

 • ×

-Home » Recipes » All Recipes
+Home » Recipes » RECIPES

 Pumpkin & Peanut Butter Dog Treats (just 3 ingredients!)

-Jump to Recipe
+Save Saved!
+Pin Comments ↓ Jump to Recipe

-For some reason, it still feels like I just got my dog Chickpea, but I realize now, that I wrote the post introducing her almost 4 months ago!
-My how time flies when you have an adorable little pooch in your life.
+And now one for the pooches-Pumpkin & Peanut Butter Dog Treats.
+For some reason, it still feels like I just got my dog Chickpea, but I realize now that I wrote the post introducing her almost four months ago!
+My, how time flies when you have an adorable little pooch in your life.

 She pretty much instantly became the cutest and bestest little dog ever!
-I know, I know, you may be thinking that your pooch is the cutest and bestest ever, but that's why dog caregivers are awesome, we all love our dogs the most, no questions asked.
+I know, I know, you may be thinking that your pooch is the cutest and bestest ever, but that's why dog caregivers are awesome-we all love our dogs the most, no questions asked.

 I'm thrilled to update you, that Chickpea is thriving on her vegan diet.
 Her fur has grown in thick, soft, and shiny (she had some bald spots when I first got her, and those have grown in too).
 Her coat has even gotten brighter and whiter (I'm not making this stuff up!)